BlueGreenWorld/LogRotator/README.md

 It requires .NET 4.0 Extended Profile to be installed on host machine.

 ##Warranty##
-This service comes on as is bases, with warranty to work flawlessly.
+This service comes on as is bases, with no warranty to work flawlessly.

 **Copyright © [FanaticLab](http://www.fanaticlab.com) 2013.**